star-hengxing/libuipc/docs/api_docs/uipc/geometry/IGeometry/index.md

 ---
 title: IGeometry
-description: An abstract class for geometry
+description: An abstract class for geometries
 generator: doxide
 ---

 # IGeometry

 **class  IGeometry**

-An abstract class for geometry
+An abstract class for geometries